-Want to learn more about glaciers before traveling to Iceland?
+Want to learn more about glaciers before traveling to Iceland in August with kids?
 Check out Trekaroo’s Road School: Teaching Kids about Climate Change by Visiting Glaciers.

 Fourth Stop – 31km to Reynisfjara Beach

 There are a few roads and trails that go out to the black sand beaches around Vik.
 The most photographed beach is Reynisfjara Beach; it’s the one with the basalt columns that people, including my children climb around upon.
-We spent about an hour at the beach walking on the black pebbly sand, climbing rocks, looking at birds and watching the huge waves crash on the shoreline.
+We spent about an hour at the beach on our trip to Iceland in August.
+We walked on the black pebbly sand, climbed the rocks, looked at birds and watched the huge waves crash on the shoreline.